 For details on BatteryLife operation, see Chapter 6.2.
 In short, enable BatteryLife for these technologies:

-For more background information, see chapter 7.
+See see chapter 7.

-Exception: when the utility grid has failed and the system is in Inverter mode, it will keep discharging the battery until one of the other thresholds have been met.
+Configurable minimum SOC limit.
+Either with or without BatteryLife enabled, ESS will drop loads once the SOC has fallen to the configured setting - except when the utility grid has failed and the system is in Inverter mode.
+In this case it will continue discharging the battery until one of the other thresholds have been met.
 See chapter 6.1 for more information.

-(only when BatteryLife is enabled)
+(Applies only when BatteryLife is enabled)

 Use this setting to see the current BatteryLife SOC level.